sherlock-protocol/sherlock-v2-docs/audits/judging/the-lead-judges-role.md

 ### Lead Judge Fixed Pay

 \
-Apart from the USDC earned from the contest pool, where judges compete with each other, the Lead Judge can also receive fixed compensation according to the following breakdown:
+Apart from the USDC earned from the contest pool, where judges compete with each other, the Lead Judge also receives fixed compensation according to the following breakdown:

-* 50% guaranteed payment
+* 110% base payment
-* 25% based on the duration taken for completion
-  * Full 25% if finished within 28 days after the audit contest's end date.
-  * 18.75% if finished within 35 days after the audit contest's end date.
-  * 12.5% if finished within 42 days after the audit contest's end date.
-  * 0% If finished after 42 days
-* 25% based on the outcome of escalations
-  * First, calculate the escalation factor: number of issues that undergo a change in state(severity or duplication) due to escalations divided by the total number of issues. _(2/100 = 0.02)_
-  * Multiply by 20  _(0.02 \* 20 = 0.4)_&#x20;
-  * Subtract from maximum amount _((1-0.4) \* 25% = 15%)_
+* Up to 10% subjective helpfullness score (in escalations and providing information), judged by Sherlock
+* a penalty of minimum of 5% and (num_issues / 300) * 5% per every day of delay beyond the unpenalized judging days' time
+  * The unpenalized judging time is 48 hours plus 24 hours for every 150 issues submitted in a contest.
+For example, if there are 100 issues submitted, then the unpenalized judging time is 48 + 24 * 100/150 = 64 hours.
+* 10 times the accepted escalation ratio
+  * The accepted escalation ratio is the ratio of the accepted escalations (equal to the number of changes that the preliminary results need to undergo) to the number of all issues.
+For example, if there are 200 submissions and 2 escalations are accepted, the escalation ratio is 2/200 = 1%, and this will result in a 10% penalty.

+Sherlock reserves the right to alter the above formulas or inputted values in rare cases, especially in those when the complexity, number, or accuracy of issues is unusual.

 ### Lead Judge responsibilities

 * Judge issues to the best of their abilities in a fair manner.
-* Lead the judging through all the phases and achieve the two-week timeline goal to announce initial results.
+* Lead the judging through all the phases and achieve the best possible timeline goal to announce preliminary results.
 * Must communicate effectively with all parties involved
 * Must add relevant comments if required on valid/invalid issues to make the process easier for everyone involved.